LBruni98/Overdrive/README.md

 #### 2.2.6 What’s different?

-What Road Rage is aiming to do is to bring back the limitless type of customizations that you can make to your car and make it more suitable for a different type of race rather than just buy another car, however that is a choice too in this game.
+What Overdrive is aiming to do is to bring back the limitless type of customizations that you can make to your car and make it more suitable for a different type of race rather than just buy another car, however that is a choice too in this game.

 The game features more arcade like handling, mainly to reach out to more of an audience and appeal to all sorts of gamers and not be too difficult to the point of which it is not fun.

-## 3. Features in Road Rage
+## 3. Features in Overdrive

 ### 3.1 Gameplay Overview
 The game will focus on fast paced gameplay for any player, which should make the game in turn able for anyone to pick up and play.
 There will be an arcade element or feeling to the game to make the game achieve that all-round feeling.